Valicoin/Simplewallet-Binaries-Windows/README.md

 # Simplewallet Binaries Windows

-Simply run the bat file to generate a new windows wallet.
+Download, Extract and run the bat file to generate a new windows wallet.